-But this isn’t further from the truth; the dog’s diet should be primarily meat based, and plant matter should be used in moderation, supplementally alongside the meat based diet.
+But this isn’t further from the truth; the dog’s diet can be primarily meat based, and plant matter can be used in moderation, supplementally alongside the meat based diet.
 A diet can contain veggies and still be “low carb”.
-Including a reasonable amount of vegetables (I use about 10%) in your dog’s diet will not be a strain on your dog’s pancreas, nor will it create issues with nutrient absorption from anti-nutrients.
-You only need to worry about that if you are feeding very large amounts of grain and vegetables.
-For this reason, I wouldn’t recommend feeding more than 30% veggies unless your dog has a medical condition that calls for more.
+Including a reasonable amount of vegetables in your dog’s diet will not be a “strain” on your dog’s pancreas, nor will it create issues with nutrient absorption from anti-nutrients.

 How should I add vegetables to my dog’s raw diet?

 Adding vegetables to your dog’s diet is easy.
 Vegetables should be processed in some way to make them more bioavailable and easier to utilize.
 You can do this by pureeing, chopping/grinding to a pulp in a food processor, or cooking.
-Since cooking may deplete some nutrients, I prefer to process veggies for my dogs using a food processor.
 I then freeze the veggie mix into molds for easy feeding.

-Leafy green vegetables, like kale, chard, spinach, arugula, parsley or mustard greens should be the main focus.
-Broccoli, green beans, bell peppers, and carrots are also good choices.
-Fruits like blueberries, cranberries, papaya, pineapple, and raspberries offer great antioxidants, but are high in sugar, so use in moderation.
-Starchy veggies like sweet potato are a good choice for some dogs, but should be avoided or kept to a minimum if your dog doesn’t need to gain weight.
+Leafy green vegetables, like kale, chard, spinach, arugula, parsley, or mustard greens are great choices, as are broccoli, green beans, bell peppers, brussel sprouts, or carrots.
+Fruits like blueberries, cranberries, papaya, pineapple, and raspberries are packed with beneficial antioxidants.
+Starchy veggies like sweet potato or squash are a great choice for some dogs, but make sure you aren’t adding too many additional calories if your dog is prone to gaining weight.

 Does your dog NEED veggies in their raw diet in order to survive?
 No, absolutely not.
 But are there benefits to adding veggies to your dog’s raw diet in moderation?
 Personally, I say yes, but that is for you to decide for your own dogs.
 Every dog is different.